 Two-factor authentication is like a double-edged sword.
 With the numerous advantages, there are some disadvantages also related to the procedure.
 These are mentioned below.

 - It is necessary for the user to have the mobile phone with him all the time.
-It should be charged, activated SMS service, and cellular network should be active on the cell phone for successful authentication.
-Unless the message is received, the access cannot be possible.
+It should be charged, activated SMS service and cellular network should be active on the cell phone for successful authentication.
+Unless the message is received, access cannot be possible.

 - It is mandatory for the user to share his personal mobile number with the service provider and thus it reduces the user’s privacy and may put at risk to spam messages.

-- Hackers can easily intercept text messages via MITM attack that are sent to mobile phones and the unauthorized agents could make use of the passcode.
+- Hackers can easily intercept text messages via MITM attack that are sent to mobile phones and unauthorized agents could make use of the passcode.

 - If the mobile phone is stolen, the user’s information becomes easily accessible and the thief can get easy access to all the accounts.

-- Nowadays, technology has become so advanced that smart phones serve both the purposes of accessing email and text messages.
-The user is generally always stay logged into the email account.
+- Nowadays, technology has become so advanced that smartphones serve both the purposes of accessing email and text messages.
+The user is generally always stays logged into the email account.
 In case the phone is lost or stolen, all the accounts accessed with the help of the email can be hacked.

 Vulnerability of 2FA:

 Hacking has become quite rampant nowadays.
-If someone wants to hack 2FA, they have to gain access to the device used for login or get access to the cookies added in the device during the authentication.
+If someone wants to hack 2FA, they have to gain access to the device used for login or get access to the cookies added to the device during the authentication.

-From above Pros and Cons of Two-factor Authentication we can easily say that it is truly a boon for individuals as well as organizations.
+From the above Pros and Cons of Two-factor Authentication, we can easily say that it is truly a boon for individuals as well as organizations.
 It is quite evident that additional authentication factors will make the system more secure.
-Besides, the disadvantages, two factor authentication seem a beneficial for login purpose.
+Besides, the disadvantages, two-factor authentication seem beneficial for login purpose.